Eliah-Lakhin/lady-deirdre/work/crates/derive/readme.md

 language LSP plugin, this Technology is for you!

-Lady Deirdre provides a framework to develop Lexical Scanner, Syntax Parser and Semantic Analyser that could work in live coding environment applying user-input changes incrementally to all underlying data structures.
+Lady Deirdre provides a framework to develop Lexical Scanner, Syntax Parser and Semantic Analyzer that could work in live coding environment applying user-input changes incrementally to all underlying data structures.

 This Technology represents a set of essential instruments to develop modern